madetech/handbook/guides/hiring/career_fairs.md

 There are many stalls setup as a circuit around in a big hall.
 Students pass by the stalls asking questions about job opportunities and internships.

 Most stalls have two representatives standing to the side or in front of them.
 Standing behind the desk seemed to put too much of a barrier between students and representatives.
 Stalls typically had table clothes of the companies colors over them, some with logos.
 All stalls had big banners behind them with bullet point info about the companies and job opportunities at eye level.
 A lot of stalls had sweets or chocolate on them along with leaflets and swag ranging from totes, USB sticks, popcorn, pens, paper pads, rubix cubes.
 Some stalls had challenges like solving a rubix cube with a leaderboard.
 Some had examples of apps they'd built on laptops.
 A few stalls had additional podiums they brought a long.
-Our google glasses were another example of things on tables.
+Our Google Cardboard were another example of things on tables.

 Typically the staff at the desks were recruiters or HR managers rather than people who actually work in engineering.
 Companies like Ford, Army, Navy, solicitors, Bloomberg and BAE systems are there.
 Many wore suits although some seemed much more down to earth.
 The big brands were the big hitters with students swarming around them for more information.
 Thats not to say we didn't also have 5 or so swarms during the day.